cinc2023/cinc2023.github.io/pages/venue.md

 The [Georgia Tech Global Learning Center](https://pe.gatech.edu/global-learning-center) is located on the edge of Georgia Tech's campus in Midtown Atlanta.
 It is walking distance from multiple [hotels](#hotel), restaurants, and [public transportation](#airport).
 The venue's address is [800 Spring St NW, Atlanta, GA 30308, USA](https://goo.gl/maps/EKDDmHXzStFazENh9){: target="_blank"}.

 The Georgia Tech Global Learning Center has enhanced safety and sanitization procedures as recommended by the Centers for Disease Control (CDC) and the Georgia Department of Public Health (GDPH).
-The outdoor seating area at the venue will be open for the attendees and personnel during CinC 2023 conference.
+The outdoor seating area at the venue will be open for the attendees and personnel during CinC 2023 conference.\

-To see COVID-19 Guidance, Testing and Vaccine, please visit [Georgia Department of Public Health](https://dph.georgia.gov/dph-covid-19-guidance){: target="_blank"} and [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/index.html?s_cid=11759:cdc%20covid%20guidelines:sem.ga:p:RG:GM:gen:PTN:FY22){: target="_blank"}.
+To see **COVID-19 guidance, testing and vaccine**, please visit [Georgia Department of Public Health](https://dph.georgia.gov/dph-covid-19-guidance){: target="_blank"} and [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/index.html?s_cid=11759:cdc%20covid%20guidelines:sem.ga:p:RG:GM:gen:PTN:FY22){: target="_blank"}.

 ### <a name="airport"></a>Arrival at Global Learning Center